hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + Typical procedure to inset data
   + create a transaction
-  + map the transaction to onto the object store
+  + map the transaction onto the object store
   + create an "add" request that will take part in the transaction

 + Example: basic steps
   + tasks
-    + get a transaction on the "customer" object store in readwrite mode
+    + get a transaction on the "customer" object store in `readwrite` mode
     + init transaction on the ObjectStore
     + get request from the transaction for adding a new object
   + add a customer<a name="addCx"></a>: `function addACustomer() {...}`